Sandinista Youth

 Since 2011 the organization has been part of umbrella organization Juventud Presidente, which unites several youth organizations that support Nicaraguan President and Sandinista revolutionary commandante Daniel Ortega.

-Besides being considered mainly a peaceful political youth organization, its members—or militants (as they refer to themselves)--have been associated with Sandinista mobs, parapolice or paramilitary groups to suppress opposition during the times in political power.
+Although they publicly claim to be a peaceful political youth organization, its members—or militants (as they refer to themselves)--have been associated with Sandinista mobs, parapolice or paramilitary groups to suppress opposition during the times in political power.